Lucie Randoin: Career

 Randoin spent her research career studying the role of vitamins in metabolism and their composition.
 She discovered that vitamins B and C can affect sugar metabolism, which led to research on the connection between alcoholism and malnutrition.
+At the 1956 Paris Congress, she reported that If a diet very rich in carbohydrates (starches and sugars) is deficient in B vitamins, the carbohydrates are unable to fully release the energy they hold in potential form, and digestive and nervous disorders ensue.